Skip to main content

 • Issuer: Unique identifier of your SAML configuration.

-• Logout Redirect: URL where users are redirected post-logout.
+• Logout Redirect: URL where users are redirected post-logout (can be configured with home page redirection).

 • NameID Format: Defines user identifiers (e.g., email address or persistent ID).